sait-wbdv/winter-2021/_posts/2021-02-11-variable-declaration-assignment.md

 - Node console(!)

 ### Key Takeaways
+- Use strict mode whenever possible.
+It will make you a better (safer) coder:

+    At the top of your script, add:

+    ```js
+    'use strict';
+    ```

 - When declaring variables, start with the `const` keyword and use `let` only when you need to reassign a variable.
-Avoid the use of `var`.
+Avoid the use of the older `var` keyword.
 - Variables defined with `const` are still mutable, they just can't be reassigned.
 In other words, you can create an array with the `const` keyword and the items in the array can still be changed.
+The same is true for objects (including HTML Elements).
 - Never explicitly assign a variable to `undefined`.
 When you need a variable to be "nothing" use `null` instead.

 ### Common assignment/declaration syntax errors